pmem/pmdk/doc/libpmem2/pmem2_unmap.3.md

 The **pmem2_unmap**() function deletes the mapping described by the *struct pmem2_map* object.

-If **pmem2_unmap**() succeeds, deleting the mapping, it releases the *struct pmem2_map* object describing it and writes a NULL value to *map_ptr*.
+If **pmem2_unmap**() succeeds in deleting the mapping, it releases the *struct pmem2_map* object describing it and writes a NULL value to *map_ptr*.
-If the function fails, the *map_ptr* variable and the map object itself are left unmodified and appropriate error value will be returned.
+If the function fails, the *map_ptr* variable and the map object itself are left unmodified and appropriate error value is returned.
 For a list of possible return values please see [RETURN VALUE](#return-value).

 # RETURN VALUE #